President of Armenia: Press Secretary

-List of presidents of Armenia
+List of officeholders

-Election Results
+Election results

 Presidential elections were held on March 2, 2018, and per the constitutional reforms implemented by the ruling party, it was the first time in Armenia's history when the president was elected by the National Assembly instead of a popular vote.

 Following the resignation of Armen Sarkissian in January 2022, the ruling Civil Contract Party nominated Vahagn Khachaturyan for the presidency.
 He was elected president by the Armenian parliament in the second round of voting.
 He was inaugurated on 13 March 2022.

 Timeline

+This is a graphical lifespan timeline of the presidents of Armenia.
+They are listed in order of first assuming office.

+The following chart lists presidents by lifespan (living presidents on the green line), with the years outside of their presidency in beige.

+The following chart shows presidents by their age (living presidents in green), with the years of their presidency in blue.
+The vertical black line at 35 years indicates the minimum age to be president.

 Presidential Awards

 The president of Armenia grants the following awards.